We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Sodium causes high blood pressure because it stops the kidneys from removing water from the body efficiently.
 Carrying excess water leads to a hike in blood pressure.

-Potassium helps reduce blood pressure in two ways:
+Potassium helps reduce blood pressure in

 - by causing the body to get rid of more sodium in the urine